Frequently Asked Questions

 When does the next round of applications open?

-Applications for our 2022 online Mastercard Foundation Scholars Program, for postgraduate degrees only, will open on 31st January 2022 at 10am UK time and will close on 14th March at 4pm UK time.
-Only graduated, or are soon to graduate, Mastercard Foundation Scholars from a Mastercard Foundation partner institution are eligible to apply.
+Applications for our 2022 online Mastercard Foundation Scholars Program, for Online Learning postgraduate degrees only, will open on 31st January 2022 at 10am UK time and will close on 14th March at 4pm UK time.
+Only graduated (or soon to graduate) Mastercard Foundation undergraduate Scholars from a Mastercard Foundation partner institution are eligible to apply.